 We’ll save you money if we can

 “A good part of a pharmacist’s time is spent dealing with patients and their incomes,” says pharmacist Cindy Coffey.
 Part of that is suggesting generic or OTC alternatives.
 Or if a doctor has prescribed a newer drug with no generic alternative available,” says Zlott, “I might call the doctor to suggest an older drug that’s equally effective.”
-Here are some questions to ask that could save you money on medication.

 I’d think twice about using a drive-through pharmacy

 The drive-through window may be convenient, but most pharmacists don’t like them.
 In fact, many pharmacists believe that the distractions associated with drive-through service contribute to delays, reduced efficiency and even dispensing errors.
-They also create the unrealistic expectation of fast-food-like service.
+They also create an unrealistic expectation of fast-food-like service.
 So the next time you’re frustrated and stuck behind five cars, try to remember that getting the wrong prescription is much more dangerous than getting the wrong burger at McDonalds’s—and try to be patient.

 The more I know you, the more I can help you

 “The better I know you as a patient—your health history, your family, and how busy your life is—the better I can tailor medications to fit your lifestyle,” says Zlott.
 “You may not want to take a drug three times a day, for example, and I’ll know that if I know you.”
-Here’s some more easy moves you can make to live longer.
+Here are some more easy moves you can make to live longer.